globulion/globulion.github.io/cv.md

 <cite><a target="_blank" rel="noopener noreferrer" href="https://doi.org/10.1039/D0CP04636A">
 <strong>Excitonic Hamiltonian Calculations Made Ultraefficient</strong></a></cite>.
 <br>
-I developed a protocol of elimination of electron repulsion integrals called
+Me and my group developed a protocol of elimination of electron repulsion integrals called
 <cite><a target="_blank" rel="noopener noreferrer" href="https://doi.org/10.1002/jcc.26462"><em>effective one-electron potentials (EOPs)</em></a></cite>
-that enables to calculate short range Dexter pathways to excitonic Hamiltonians with negligible computational time.
-In fact, it reduces CPU time by 3-5 orders of magnitude (!) as compared to state of the art.
+that enables to calculate Dexter and indirect (short range) contributions to excitonic Hamiltonians with negligible computational time by using perturbation methods.
+We showed that CPU time can be reduced by 3-5 orders of magnitude as compared to state of the art methods.
-This opens new efficient routes to applications in optoelectronics and light harvesting systems.
+This could be used in new fragmentation schemes for optoelectronics and light harvesting systems.
 </p>